 SATISFACTORY ACADEMIC PROGRESS POLICY FOR ESSEX COUNTY COLLEGE STUDENTS

-The qualitative component is measuring the quality of a student’s SAP by reviewing the student’s cumulative College Credit Grade Point Average (GPA).
-To meet the qualitative SAP requirement, the student must have a minimum College Credit GPA of at least 2.0 or meet the minimum GPA for the student’s program of study.
-Specific federal, state and scholarship grant programs may require a different GPA for renewal (example: State Aid), and they may have separate requirements for continued eligibility.
+Qualitative Measure – Grade Point Average – Measures the quality of a student’s SAP by reviewing the student’s cumulative College Credit GPA.
+Student must earn a minimum GPA of 2.0 or better.
+Specific federal and state aid programs may require a different GPA for renewal and may have separate requirements for continued eligibility.

 Registration Schedule and Enrollment Changes

-- Maximum Number of Remedial Credits: Federal aid will pay for a maximum of 30 remedial credits.
-English as a Second Language (ESL) courses do not count against that limit.
-Once a student attempts 30 remedial credits, aid will be paid for only college level credits.
+Maximum Number of Remedial Credits – Federal aid will pay for a maximum of 30 remedial credits.
+ESL courses do not count against this limit.
+Once a student attempts 30 remedial credits aid will be paid only for college level credits.

-All repeated courses are counted as credits attempted.
+Repeated Courses – All repeated courses are counted as credits attempted.
 A repeated course is only counted toward progression if it replaces a previous course for which the student received no credit.
-In accordance with federal regulations, financial aid will pay for only 1 repeated course for which the student previously received a passing grade.
-However, if the student repeats a course in which all previous attempts were failures, federal regulations allows for funding of those courses.
+A student may retake any previously passed course one time only per previously passed course and receive aid.
+Passed means any grade higher than an “F”.
+If the student fails or passes the second time, the student may not be paid for retaking the class a third time.
+However, if the student repeats a course in which all previous attempts were failures, federal regulations allows for continued funding of the course.

-Credits for an Incomplete course (e.g. student receives a grade of “I” for the course) are always counted as credits attempted for quantitative and maximum time frame measures, but they are not included in the GPA or credits earned count until the incomplete grade changes to a passing or a failing grade.
+Withdrawal and Incomplete Grades – If a student withdraws from a course, the course credits are included in the count of attempted credits.
+Withdrawn courses are calculated in the pace and maximum time frame calculation.
+Credits for Incomplete courses (grade “I”) are always counted as attempted for quantitative and maximum time frame measures, but are not included in the GPA or credits earned until the incomplete grade changes to a passing or failing grade.